 FanDuel Sportsbook opened for business in 2018 with the launch of a mobile app and desktop website in New Jersey.
-Since then, FanDuel has opened locations in West Virginia and Mississippi with plans to launch online and in-person betting in more states over time.
+Since then, FanDuel has expanded to additional states.
+FanDuel also has retail locations in Mississippi and New York with plans to continue expanding across the US as legislation permits.

-The launch of the FanDuel Sportsbook went as smooth as one would expect considering the company already had nine years’ worth of experience in online gaming through its fantasy operations.
+The launch of the FanDuel Sportsbook went as smooth as one would expect considering the company already had nearly a decade’s worth of experience in online gaming through its fantasy operations.
 From day one, the FanDuel app and website have provided in-depth coverage of all the major sports around the world.

 The list of sports covered by FanDuel currently includes:

 |Australian Rules||Baseball||Boxing||College Basketball|

 Within each sport, FanDuel covers numerous leagues and offers both pre-game and in-play wagers.
 Types of wagers offered for any given event include standard moneylines, point spreads and point totals along with alternative lines, lots of prop bets, 1st half/2nd half spreads and much more.

 During bigger matchups and events, you will at times find more than a hundred markets open for that event alone – and that’s just for pre-game wagers.
 FanDuel also boasts an extensive in-game betting interface that covers numerous events every day plus many more markets with odds that are updated in real time.